Chollima-321: Design

-The new trolleybus was first tested at night, with Kim Jong-un onboard, which had become a tradition for the testing of new modes of public transport.
+The new trolleybus was first tested at night, with Kim Jong-un on board, which had become a tradition for the testing of new modes of public transport.
 Before that, Kim Jong-un had visited the trolleybus factory, confirming the specifications of the trolleybus, such as the door width.
 The vehicle that he had ridden on would be numbered 483, in honour of the route he had taken, and the date on which he had tested it, August 3.
 The production vehicles differ that there is an additional blinker above the headlights, different lights on the rear and a ladder to the roof at the rear.
 The first seat is reserved for 'heroes'.

 The trolleybus has a digital dashboard that monitors the overhead wire voltage, speed and battery voltage.
 It features a TV manufactured by Potonggang Electronics Factory.
 Like the Chollima-316, it has LED indicators for the route on front and rear, but the Chollima-321 also has one inside.
 The vehicle has no air conditioner.
 A new type of motor, which is more efficient than previous models was introduced on this trolleybus.

 This model demonstrated that the trolleybus factory had mastered the use of plastic moulding, which was reported as achieved through CNC machines and plasma cutters.
 It is claimed that almost all parts are built at the factory, which after its refurbishment completed in early 2018, featured a full assembly line for trolleybuses, from framing to painting of the vehicle, with the plating of trolleybuses being automated.
 A new production process of curved glass was reportedly created for the use in electric public transport.
 Other production processes that were upgraded for its production included induction furnaces and heating furnaces, used for forging of parts.

 Up until January 2020, it was reported 'more than 100' trolleybuses have been manufactured in recent years, and that despite shortages in 2019, the production was pushed ahead.

-The design of the Chollima-321 has been displayed at the national industrial design exhibition in celebration of the 75th year anniversary of the founding of the Workers' Party of Korea.
+The design of the Chollima-321 has been displayed at the national industrial design exhibition in celebration of the 75th anniversary of the founding of the Workers' Party of Korea.
 Its design has inspired other factories, such as the Chongjin Bus Factory, which serially produced 20 new trolleybuses in a design clearly inspired by the Chollima-321.
 Other similar models have been built in Hamhung and Pyongsong.
 The design and colour scheme of the trolleybus is similar to the 'Thongil' tram that was manufactured at the same time.